nitin12384/RectSimulator/README.md

 - winbgim.h
 - libbgi.a

-3. Install the compiler, and place .h files in /include folder of compiler and .a file in /lib folder of compiler Notes :
+3. Install the compiler, and place graphics.h & winbgim.h files in /include folder of compiler and libbgi.a file in /lib folder of compiler
+Notes :
 - Uncheck "Check for updated files of TDM-GCC server"